-Best Stroke Rehabilitation Treatment in Gurugram
+Stroke Rehabilitation Treatment

-Stroke Rehabilitation Treatment banner
+Stroke Rehabilitation Treatment at Painflame Clinic

 A stroke can severely impact movement, speech, balance, and cognitive function, making rehabilitation essential for recovery.
 Without proper treatment, stroke survivors may struggle with muscle weakness, paralysis, coordination issues, and difficulty performing daily activities.
 Whether caused by a blocked artery (ischemic stroke) or a burst blood vessel (hemorrhagic stroke), early intervention can enhance brain function, restore mobility, and prevent long-term disability.